 2024 Canada Council for the Arts; Research and Creation Grant

-Selected Group Exhibitions
+Group Exhibitions

-2025 Cachan Contemporary Art Biennale; Paris, France
+2025 Cachan Contemporary Art Biennale; Cachan, Île-de-France, France

 Residencies

-2026 Similkameen Art Residency; Similkameen Valley, Canada
+2026 Similkameen Artist Residency; Keremeos, BC, Canada